 - Submissions must be previously unpublished, both in print and online.

 - Writers should submit only once in a given genre per submission period, unless encouraged to submit again by our editorial staff.
 Multiple submissions will go unread.

-- Simultaneous submissions are welcome; please note as such in your cover letter, and withdraw the submission immediately if accepted elsewhere.
-Withdrawals should be done through Submittable.
-If you submitted a packet of poems and must withdraw only one but would like the rest to remain under consideration, send us an email at email@example.com.
+- Simultaneous submissions are welcome.
+Please note as such in your cover letter and withdraw the submission immediately if accepted elsewhere.
+Withdrawals can be done through Submittable.
+If you’ve submitted a packet of poems and must withdraw one but would like the rest to remain under consideration, please add a note to your submission in Submittable and send us an email at email@example.com.